whotookzakum/UnrealExporter/README.md

 | targetFilePaths        | `Array(string)` | A list of files that should be exported.
 Supports regex. |
 | excludedFilePaths      | `Array(string)` | A list of files that should be skipped, useful for avoiding files that crash CUE4Parse.
 Supports regex. |

-**For customization**, you might want to add args for the game client path and export output path for use as a CLI.
-Or maybe add timers for each every iteration of the loop to see how long each file takes.
-Or you might want to add some custom logic to differentiate and include patch .pak files (ends in _P.pak).
-Or you might want to add support for exporting other file types supported by CUE4Parse.

-**Any UE files that would crash FModel (which also uses CUE4Parse) will also crash this program.**
-Maybe implement an `ExclusionsList.txt`?

 ### Building
-If you wish to build the project yourself, there are only a few extra steps.
+If you wish to build the project yourself clone the repo and follow the steps below.
 1. Download .NET SDK 8.0
-2. Clone the repo
-3. Configure `config.json`
+2. Configure `config.json`
-4. Run `dotnet run`
+3. Run `dotnet run` to test, or `dotnet publish -c Release --self-contained true -p:PublishSingleFile=true -p:DebugType=None -p:DebugSymbols=false` to publish to a binary.